LoopKit/loopdocs/docs/browser/other-apps.md

     For more information, see [Use a *GitHub* Organization Account](#use-a-github-organization-account).

-### Multiple Copies of `Loop Follow`
+### Multiple Copies of `LoopFollow`

-For the convenience of caregivers who use `Loop Follow` to monitor multiple people, updates were added in v2.1.2 to make this more convenient.
+For the convenience of caregivers who use `LoopFollow` to monitor multiple people, updates were added in v2.1.2 to make this more convenient.
 This works regardless of the build method.
 (Build with Browser or [Build with *Mac*](https://www.loopandlearn.org/loop-follow#lf-script){: target="_blank" }).

-* Build up to three instances of `Loop Follow`
+* Build up to three instances of `LoopFollow`
 * Customize the name of the app that appears on your phone
-* Display the custom name in the main `Loop Follow` screen
+* Display the custom name in the main `LoopFollow` screen

 ### Prerequisites